88Rehaan88/AeroRAG-Aviation_Rag_System/README.md

 The breakthrough came from extracting clean table data using pdfplumber and passing Gemini only the structured JSON tables instead of raw text.

-Once Gemini worked with:

-clean rows

-clean columns

-consistent numeric cells

-…it immediately started choosing the correct table and returning accurate numeric values.
+Once Gemini worked with clean rows, clean columns and consistent numeric cells, it immediately started choosing the correct table and returning accurate numeric values.

-Challenge 3 — Raw numeric answers lacked clarity
+**Challenge 3 — Raw numeric answers lacked clarity**

-Gemini initially returned bare numbers like:
+For numeric/table-based queries, Gemini initially answered with bare numbers like:

-52.2
+- 52.2

-55.8
+- 55.8

 These lacked units, context, and professional phrasing.

 Solution:
 A dedicated formatting step rewrites the extracted number into a clear, aviation-style sentence with:

-proper units
+- proper units

-concise explanation
+- concise explanation

-and the correct page reference
+- and the correct page reference

 Example:
+Instead of "55,800", the model returned:
-“Based on the given conditions, the field limit weight is 55,800 kg (page 99).”
+-> “Based on the given conditions, the field limit weight is 55,800 kg (page 99).”

 ------------------------------------------------------------------------------